1byte2bytes/boonchuy.com/_posts/2022-03-19-mei-fanart-some-creative-process-learning.md

 tags: [drawing, fanart]
 story-draft: false
 featured-image: https://cdn.anneimation.com/art/fanart/mei/01/2022-03-13/16.png
+description: A writeup of some useful Illustrator techniques I learned, and some general drawing practice.
 ---

 After watching Pixar’s excellent new movie Turning Red, I decided to try my hand at drawing Mei Lee, the main character, to use on Discord as a profile icon.
 As you can see above, I got some decent results (there’s still a good bit more to do, though!).
 I learnt quite a bit in the process of drawing this one piece, and I thought it might be useful to other starting artists to describe some of the issues I encountered, and show how art can progress.